emiraga/hhvm-deploy-ideas/1compile/README.md

 `cache_priming.hhbc` is useful when you have some cache data that should be compiled and deployed in parallel with the rest of your code.
-Secondary repo is used by hhvm in addition with the primary code repo.
+Secondary bytecode repo is used by hhvm in addition with the primary code repo.
 `use_php_cache_priming=1` env flag enables this.

-`cache_priming.so`, not yet implemented.
+`cache_priming.so`, similar as `.hhbc`, big difference is that this is compiled and loaded in a different way (as a dynamic library).
+`use_so_cache_priming=1` env flag enables this.

 TODO
 ====